RoboticImaging/ImgRG/index.md

-## Welcome to Robotic Imaging Readng Group
+## Welcome to Robotic Imaging Reading Group

 This page keeps track of the on-going imaging reading group activities.
 You will be able to find the schedule of the upcoming reading sessions, past presentations, related articles and a curated list of resources on imaging.